Ruby Beach, Olympic National Park: everything you need to know

 Note: to access the beach itself you do have to cross the driftwood.
 There are spots where it’s really easy, so don’t worry if you’re not surefooted, but know that you will need to crawl over a log or two.

-The primary wildlife we found in the tidepools here was sea anemones.
-There were a wide variety of colors, from deep greens and pinks to white and grey.
-There were some passages in the deeper tidepools with thousands of anemones lining the rocks.
+The primary wildlife we usually find in the tidepools here at Ruby Beach is sea anemones.
+There are a wide variety of colors, from deep greens and pinks to white and grey.
+There are often hollows and tunnels in the deeper tidepools with thousands of anemones lining the rocks.
 It’s really quite a treasure hunt!

 Tip: if you find a rock overhang near the water, look under it and check for hanging sea anemones.
 They’re totally weird and super cool to find.